brandon-toy/SENG480C/Assignment1/README.md

 ### Simplifying Calculating the Distance

-Through research, the problem of calculating the distance through the input of the ultrasound sensor has already been solved.
+Through doing some research, the problem of calculating the distance through the input of the ultrasound sensor has already been solved.
 I used a [library](https://github.com/ErickSimoes/Ultrasonic) to calculate the distance.
 Thank you to `Erick Simoes` for making his library open source and free to use.

 The library lets you pass in the TRIG and ECHO pins into a type `Ultrasonic` as parameters and lets you easily have access to the distance in a few lines of code.